Skip to content

 Velocity and pressure in a variable-diameter pipe: when the cross-section decreases, velocity increases and static pressure decreases (S2 < S1, v2 > v1, P2 < P1).

-Although the pipe narrows from S1 to S2—causing the fluid velocity to increase—the manometric column measured at S2 is lower than the one at S1.
+Although the pipe narrows from S₁ to S₂—causing the fluid velocity to increase—the manometric column measured at S₂ is lower than that at S₁.
 This indicates that the static pressure decreases as the flow accelerates.

-According to Bernoulli’s principle, the increase in kinetic energy associated with the higher velocity must be balanced by a reduction in pressure energy, since the elevation remains constant.
-As a result, when the cross-sectional area decreases and the velocity increases, the static pressure necessarily drops.
+According to Bernoulli’s principle, for a horizontal flow the elevation term remains constant.
+Consequently, any increase in kinetic energy associated with higher velocity must be balanced by a corresponding decrease in pressure energy.
+As the cross-sectional area decreases and velocity increases, the static pressure therefore necessarily drops.

 This phenomenon is historically known as the hydrodynamic paradox.
 It highlights a fundamental concept in fluid dynamics: pressure cannot be interpreted in isolation, but must always be analyzed together with velocity and elevation within an energy balance framework.

 The hydrodynamic paradox illustrates why intuition alone is insufficient when analyzing fluid flow.
-Instead, engineers must rely on conservation principles to correctly interpret pressure measurements and predict system behavior in real piping networks.
+Engineers must instead rely on conservation principles to correctly interpret pressure measurements and flow behavior.

 Limits of Bernoulli’s Equation